Dugnist/jsberry/README.md

 npm i
 ```

-Run this script to install default (express) framework dependencies:
+If you wanna use express as default framework - you need to run this script to install "express" dependencies:
 ```bash
 npm run express
 ```

-and finally - start your application:
+And finally - start your application:

 ```bash
 npm start
 ```

+If you wanna install another framework instead of "express" - you can check <a href="https://github.com/Dugnist/jsberry/blob/master/STORE.md">Modules and plugins store</a>.

 Also you can check `config/default.json`
 to set key `"framework"` to your framework name (default "express").